kubedb/docs/docs/setup/monitoring/prometheus-operator.md

   - /docs/{{ .version }}/setup/operator-monitoring/
 ---

-# Monitoring KubeDB Operator Using CoreOS Prometheus Operator
+# Monitoring KubeDB Operator Using Prometheus operator

-CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
-This tutorial will show you how to use CoreOS Prometheus operator for monitoring KubeDB operator.
+[Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
+This tutorial will show you how to use Prometheus operator for monitoring KubeDB operator.

 ## Before You Begin